An algebraic model for rational torus-equivariant spectra

 \subsection{Choice of coefficients}

 Central to our formalism is that we consider `rings of functions' on certain spaces, and then consider modules over these.
 In effect we take a suitable model for cochains on the space with coefficients in a ring.
-The purpose of the present subsection is to describe the options, and explain why we end up simply using the functional dual $DX=F(X,\bS)$ rather than one of the natural alternatives.
+The purpose of the present subsection is to describe the options at the level of the homotopy category, and explain why we end up simply using the functional dual $DX=F(X,\bS)$ rather than one of the natural alternatives.

 If $X$ is a $G$-space and $k$ is a ring $G$-spectrum then we may write